ReproNim/module-dataprocessing/_episodes/06-testing.md

 It is always good idea to test various values of arguments and try to include limits.
 We already have the lowest limit, `1`, but if we want to use our function for large numbers (let say up to 10000), we should also check for those.
-We might not be able to know the correct answer, but we can still check if the function is working and the result is larger than 1:
+We might not know the correct answer, but we can still check if the function is working and the result is larger than 1:

 ```python